 The Modern Design style will display a wider layout with rounded corners.
 Also, the lower part of the page background will use a darker color within your color scheme.

 The Classic Design style will display a narrower form with square corners.
 Also, the lower part of the page background will use a lighter color within your color scheme.

 That’s it!
-You can now create a standalone form page for any form on your site.
+Now you know how to create a standalone form page for any form on your site.

 Next, would you like to connect your form to a marketing service so that you can more easily collect and follow up with leads?
-Be sure to check out our Mailchimp addon tutorial, or any of our other marketing integrations: Constant Contact, AWeber, Drip, Campaign Monitor, or GetResponse.
+Be sure to check out our marketing integration addons, including Mailchimp, Constant Contact, AWeber, Drip, Campaign Monitor, and GetResponse.